-It allows not only flexibility in working style but affords the Corporate Real Estate Executive flexibility in their real estate strategy with a workplace that allows for contraction and expansion in demand and headcount over time.
+It allows not only flexibility in working style but affords the Corporate Real Estate Executive flexibility in their real estate strategy with a contemporary workplace that allows for contraction and expansion in demand and headcount over time.

 Activity based working is not new, after being hyped some years ago, its wide adoption was slowed down for the same reasons remote working was not broadly accepted.
 The assumption that remote work has a negative impact on productivity.
 For obvious reasons early 2020, companies were forced to experience the effect of remote work, and soon realized it had little negative and in most cases even a positive effect on productivity.